Liver metastasis: Treatment

-Treatment can consist of surgery (hepatectomy), chemotherapy and/or therapies specifically aimed at the liver like radiofrequency ablation, transcatheter arterial chemoembolization, selective internal radiation therapy and irreversible electroporation.
+The first line of treatment is surgical resection of the affected tissue(hepatectomy).
+Other treatments include chemotherapy and/or therapies specifically aimed at the liver like radiofrequency ablation, transcatheter arterial chemoembolization, selective internal radiation therapy and irreversible electroporation.
 For most patients no effective treatment exists because both lobes are usually involved, making surgical resection impossible.
 Younger patients with metastases from colorectal cancer confined to one lobe of the liver and up to 4 in number may be treated by partial hepatectomy.
 In selected cases, chemotherapy may be given systemically or via hepatic artery.